MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Setting up MBS

 Setting up MBS consists of the following procedures.
-Note that you cannot attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.
+You can't attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.

 1. Ensure that you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
 2. Create a volume.
 To create a volume on a virtual disk in a storage pool: